How To Approach Time Management With Attention-Deficit Hyperactivity Disorder

 What causes ADHD procrastination?

 Even if you're aware of your tendency to procrastinate and the consequences of delaying tasks, you may still do it.
-You may berate yourself and wonder why you can't seem to muster the willpower to do what you need to do.
-Yet, this constant self-flagellation usually only makes things worse.
+You may simultaneously berate yourself and wonder why you can't seem to muster the willpower to do what you need to do.
+Yet this constant self-flagellation usually only makes things worse, especially when it’s a combination of ADHD and procrastination.

-While causes of procrastination vary, it's a habit that often develops over time and then becomes an automatic response.
-Procrastination, in many instances, is a response to anxiety.
-For example, if you feel anxious about a project deadline at work, those negative feelings may cause you to procrastinate to feel some relief.
+Over time, procrastination often develops from a habit into an automatic response to anxiety-inducing situations.
+For example, if you feel anxious about a project deadline at work, those negative feelings may cause you to procrastinate to feel some temporary relief.
 As the deadline draws closer, your anxiety may increase, and your procrastination might worsen in a cycle that reinforces itself.
-Even if you finish this project, you may have a greater aversion to similar tasks in the future because of the anxiety that you experienced.
+Even if you finish this project, you may have a greater aversion to similar tasks in the future because of the anxiety that you experienced and how difficult the task ended up being.

-Some people with ADHD may find that occupational therapy may help them with some symptoms, but there are some ways you can manage procrastination without working with an occupational therapist, whether you have ADHD or not.
+Some people with ADHD find that occupational therapy helps them with some symptoms, but there are other ways you can manage procrastination without working with an occupational therapist, whether you have ADHD symptoms or not.

 #1 Figure out why you procrastinate

-Determining the root cause of your procrastination can be an important first step to getting a handle on the situation.
+Determining the root cause of your procrastination is an important first step to getting a handle on the situation because it may affect how you address it.
 Consider any areas that you're particularly struggling with.
 What emotions do you feel when you think about doing these tasks?
 What thoughts go through your mind?
 Is there a way to limit distractions?
-It can be helpful to write this information down.
 Do you procrastinate to escape a sense of anxiety?
 To avoid having to face the pressure of a deadline?
 Identifying the fears or negative emotions behind your procrastination habits can help you come up with a plan to manage them.
+It can be helpful to write this information down.

 #2 Break down tasks into actionable steps

-Large, complicated tasks are the ones that we tend to procrastinate on.
+Large, complicated tasks are the ones that we tend to procrastinate on most.
 They can feel overwhelming, especially if we're not clear on how to begin.
 Those with ADHD may find it difficult to mentally break down a task, so it can be helpful to work the steps out on paper.
 Working backward from the deadline may make it easier to break the task down into smaller segments.
-Making each step clearly defined and actionable can also make it feel more achievable.
+Making each step clearly defined and actionable can also make it feel more achievable and keep you from forgetting it as easily.

 #3 Use a timer

 Often, getting started on something is the hardest part.
-While you may still stop in the middle of your task, at least you will have done part of it.
-Additionally, you may find that the task is not as difficult or unpleasant as you feared once you get started.
+But even if you stop in the middle of your task, at least you will have done part of it.
+Additionally, you may find that once you get started, the task is not as difficult or unpleasant as you feared.
 If the task still seems too difficult, try to find a way to make it even easier.
 Instead of writing 500 words, start with just 50, for example.
 Try to use the momentum you have at the beginning to keep yourself going longer.

 #5 Reward yourself